calum74/linq/README.md

 Yet another C++ LINQ.

 ## Overview
-A header-only C++ library to provide a simple yet very useful, efficient and robust LINQ library.
+A header-only C++ library to provide a simple yet very useful, efficient and robust LINQ.

 Language in-line query (LINQ) was originally developed for C# as a way to elegantly express operations on collections, using a SQL-style notation.
 This often makes code much more elegant.
-LINQ doesn't provide any new features which couldn't be implemented by hand in just a few lines more, but instead makes simple common tasks involving collections much simpler and nicer.
+LINQ doesn't provide any new features which couldn't be implemented by hand in just a few lines more, but instead makes many common tasks involving collections much simpler and nicer.

 ## A quick example